KlaytonHutchins/klaytonhutchins.github.io/SD/javascript/arrays/isItAnArray.md

+---
+layout: default
-## Determine If an Object Is an Array
+title: Determine If an Object Is an Array
+---

 JS Arrays are objects.